-Normal care group: There are no risks from taking part.
+Standard care group: There are no risks from taking part.

 Supported weight loss group: Most people do not experience side effects from the low-calorie diet.
-About one in five people will experience at least one side effect due to the diet.
-A few people develop constipation but we will give you a fibre supplement to take to help prevent this.
+About 1 in 5 people will experience at least one side effect due to the diet.
+A few people have constipation but we will give you a fibre supplement to help prevent this.
 Less common side effects include fatigue, headache, dizziness, dry mouth, abdominal pain, bad breath, diarrhoea, hair loss, dry skin, mood changes, and feeling cold.
-Most of these side effects do not pose a risk to your health, are mild, and temporary.
+Most of these side effects do not pose a health risk, are mild, and temporary.
 Your dietitian will monitor these and advise you on how to manage them.